 The central meeting place for students, the Benham-Pence Student Center, is located on Alumni Way.

-The Student Center provides the main source for communication to students living on campus and houses the Office of Student Activities.
-Student Activities is responsible for many campus wide events, such as the Student Activities Fair and Homecoming Parade, which both take place in front of the Student Center on Alumni Way.
-The Benham-Pence Student Center is also home to the offices of The Torch, Wittenberg's student newspaper.
+The Student Center provides the main source for communication to students living on campus and houses the Office of Student Involvement, which is responsible for many campus wide events, such as the Student Involvement Fair and Witt Late Night.